 What does Intuit have to say about it?
 According to the Woodard Report, Jeff Davis, Director of US Communications at Intuit said, "The TurboTax campaign promotes full-service tax preparation by a local tax expert with the ability to maintain a multi-year relationship with the tax filer." and then goes on to reiterate all the positive historical things they've done with the accountant community.

-Update: Sasan Goodardi apologizes for the Tax Breakup Ad
+Update: Sasan Goodarzi apologizes for the Tax Breakup Ad

 At Intuit Connect, Intuit CEO Sasan Goodardi emphasizes the importance of relationships and accountability within the company.
 Addressing both successes and mistakes, Sasan acknowledged the company's commitment to learning from errors and prioritizing customer experience.
 He highlights Intuit's efforts to support experts via their virtual platform, aimed at enhancing tax-related services for consumers.
 The company aspires to maintain trust, transparency, and high-quality service, underscoring that they are dedicated to working alongside their clients to foster growth and innovation.
 Sasan concludes by reaffirming their intent to continually improve and uphold their commitments to customers and partners.
 Here is an unedited recording of his remarks.